psimmons86/musicdashboardios/MANUAL_CLOUDKIT_SETUP.md

 ## Note
 CloudKit support is enabled by checking "Include CloudKit support" under the iCloud capability.
 The interface shows this as a radio button option under iCloud, not as a separate capability or service to configure.

+## Troubleshooting Schema Setup

+If the schema setup script fails:
+1. Ensure you're signed into iCloud on your Mac
+2. Check that the container ID matches exactly
+3. Verify you have proper entitlements
+4. Try running the script with sudo if needed
+5. Check Console.app for any CloudKit-related errors